Skip to main content

 Project Description Narrative (1,000 character limit)

-The major components of the proposed project include: a 100,000 gallon water tank plumbed to supply water to both the water treatment system and the fire suppression storage tanks; 7,000 feet of 2-inch diameter raw water transmission line connecting the source spring to the water treatment plant, 2,200 feet of 6-inch diameter fire suppression water line connecting the fire suppression water storage tanks to the town fire hydrant network; water transmission line components including mechanical float valves, gate valves, pressure and air relief valves, pressure gauges, and flow meters; site fencing for the slow sand filtration and water storage facilities; a low water level and high flow alarm system; a 140 square foot structure for housing the new alarm system/equipment; and a flow controlled chlorine injector.
+The major components of the proposed project include: a 40,000 gallon concrete treated water tank and approximately 50,000 gallons of raw water stored in a 50,000 gallon bolted steel tank plumbed to supply water to both the water treatment system and the fire suppression storage tanks; 7,000 feet of 2-inch diameter raw water transmission line connecting the source spring to the water treatment plant, 2,200 feet of 6-inch diameter fire suppression water line connecting the fire suppression water storage tanks to the town fire hydrant network; water transmission line components including mechanical float valves, gate valves, pressure and air relief valves, pressure gauges, and flow meters; site fencing for the slow sand filtration and water storage facilities; a low water level and high flow alarm system; a 140 square foot structure for housing the new alarm sys

 Solutions